Prajjwal5428/Photo-Feed-App/README.md

 This is a photo feed Site

-In this site we have used unspash api and using axios we are fetching photos.
+In this site we have used unsplash api and using axios we are fetching photos.

 This is a infinite scroll photo feed.